 - Web - WebGL

-- Game Consoles - PlayStation4, Xbox One, Nintendo Switch
+- Game Consoles - PlayStation 4, PlayStation 5, Xbox One, Xbox Series X | S, Nintendo Switch, Google Stadia

 There are some differences in capabilities that backtrace-unity provides based on the platform.
 Major capabilities are summarized as follows:

-- Android -Identified by attribute uname.sysname = Android; ANRs (Hangs), Native Process and Memory Information, Java Exception Handler (Plugins, Exported Game in Android Studio)
+= Android; ANRs (Hangs), Native Process and Memory Information, Java Exception Handler (Plugins, Exported Game in Android Studio), NDK crashes, low memory warnings. - iOS - Identified by attribute

-- Switch - Identified by attribute uname.sysname = Switch.
+= Switch.
 Note that the attribute GUID is regenerated with each Switch restart (It is not an accurate count of number of Users or Devices.
 It is a count of Switch Sessions).
-Note that the current release does no support Offline Database or related features.
+Note that the current release does no support Offline Database or related features. - PlayStation4 - Identified by attribute

-- Windows - Identified by attribute uname.sysname = Windows.
-Provides an option to capture Minidumps for Engine Crashes.
+= Windows.
+Provides an option to capture Minidumps for Engine Crashes. - MacOS - Identified by attribute

-Integrating into your Project
+Basic integration into your Project

 - Under the Assets Menu, there is now a Backtrace -> Configuration option.
 Choose that option to have a Backtrace Configuration is generated in the Assets folder.

 - Next, select an object from the Scene Hierarchy to associate the Backtrace reporting client to.
-In the example below, we use the _Manager object., Using the Inspector panel, click the Add Component button and search for the Backtrace Client object.
+In the example below, we use the _Manager object: using the Inspector panel, click the Add Component button and search for the Backtrace Client object.

 - Within the Backtrace Client panel, there is a Backtrace Configuration field.
 Drag and drop the Backtrace Configuration from the Assets folder to that field.
 More fields will appear for you to fill in to configure the Backtrace Client and Offline Database options.